SPAAM-community/wss-summer-school/docs/2022/day-3.md

 ### Material

 This session is run using a Jupyter notebook.
 This can be found [here](https://github.com/maxibor/microbiome_tutorial).
 However, it will already be installed on compute nodes during the summer school.

+### Roundtable: Taxonomic Classifers

+**Chairs**: Irina Velsko and James Fellows Yates

+Which taxonomic classifier to pick is a context dependent question.
+Each classifier will has it's advantages and disadvantages depending on the type of data you have, and what research question you have.
+In this round table participants can ask for advice as to what to consider when selecting a particular classifier or classifiers for their projects.